School of Applied Health SciencesMaster of Science in Medical Sciences

 - Prepares students for entry into many fields within healthcare including medicine, dentistry, optometry, podiatry, pharmaceuticals, and many more

-- Provides students who successfully complete this program a guaranteed interview for Ponce Health Sciences University's Medical Program; please note that since the campus is in Ponce, Puerto Rico, you will need to be fluent in Spanish for the interview
+- Provides the top 20% of JU MSMS graduates a guaranteed interview for Ponce Health Sciences University's Medical Program at either their St. Louis, Missouri or Ponce, Puerto Rico campuses; please note that if you choose to interview for the Ponce, Puerto Rico program, you will need to be fluent in Spanish for the interview

 The Jacksonville University Advantage & PHSU's MSMS Student OutcomesPrepare Yourself for a Successful Medical Career